andromedarabbit/Useful-Mac-OS-X-Scripts/README.md

 # Introduction
 This is my personal little open-source project.
 The plan is to keep the scripts which are useful for Mac OS X users.
-There is no other special rules but I have some principles:
+There are no other special rules but I have some principles:

 * Easy to use.
 * Integration with [Alfred](http://www.alfredapp.com/).